trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 Host: example.com
 ```

-Really, both `PUT` and `POST` can be used for creating.
-I think there is also a good explanation:
+For me, the difference between `POST` and `PUT` is sometimes unclear.
+I think both can be used for creating and the big difference is that a `POST` request is supposed to let the server decide how to (and if at all) create a new resource.

+In my opinion, there is one more good explanation:

   > The `POST` method is used to send user-generated data to the web server.
 For example, a `POST` method is used when a user comments on a forum or if they upload a profile picture.
 A `POST` method should also be used if you do not know the specific URL of where your newly created resource should reside.

   > The `PUT` method completely replaces whatever currently exists at the target URL with something else.
 With this method, you can create a new resource or overwrite an existing one given you know the exact Request-URI.

+Look also at [this](https://stackoverflow.com/a/630475) amazing answer by [Brian R. Bondy](https://stackoverflow.com/users/3153/brian-r-bondy).

 ###### Request URI